MicrosoftLearning/APL-5001-configure-siem-security-operations-using-microsoft-sentinel/Instructions/Labs/LAB_04_perform_analytic_rule_validation.md

 ### Task 2 - Verify an incident is created from the simulated attack

+Verify that an incident is created that matches criteria for the analytic rule and automation.
+Learn more about [Microsoft Sentinel incident management](https://learn.microsoft.com/azure/sentinel/incident-investigation).

 1. In `Microsoft Sentinel`, go to the `Threat management` menu section and select **Incidents**
 1. You should see an incident that matches the `Severity` and `Title` you configured in the `NRT` rule you created
 1. Select the `Incident` and the `detail` pane opens